-Thousands of Jews Gathered For The Funeral Of Revered Rabbi And Holocaust Survivor Yisroel Avrohom Portugal
+Thousands Of Jews Gathered For The Funeral Of Revered Rabbi And Holocaust Survivor Yisroel Avrohom Portugal

 In fact, the crowds were so vast that the New York Police Department struggled to maintain order.
 Two officers were injured in the chaos, with one being run over by the hearse and getting a broken ankle.
 The other officer was hit in the head by a drone that reportedly ran out of gas and crashed to the ground.

 These bizarre accidents were not the only aspect of this funeral that made it atypical.
 Prior to his death, Portugal requested that smartphones not be used during his memorial service.
 He even banned smartphone owners from touching his coffin because he detested technology so much.
-Mourners were pictured using old fashion flip phones to communicate instead.
+Mourners were pictured using old-fashioned flip phones to communicate instead.

 Assembly Member Simcha Eichenstein spoke highly of the late rabbi and his prominent position within the community.